-We also compared encoding groups using a series of calibration plots which plotted study pairs at different JOL intervals against their subsequent recall rates.
-Calibration plots provide a more fine-grained assessment of the correspondence between JOLs and recall rates by revealing specific intervals in which JOLs do and do not align with subsequent recall.
-Although our omnibus analysis did not find an interaction between the illusion of competence and encoding task, we did find some differences in the calibration plots when encoding groups were analyzed separately.
-Specifically, the calibration plots revealed that across encoding groups, participants were well-calibrated for forward and symmetrical pairs but less calibrated for backward and unrelated pairs due to the presence of an illusion of competence.
-When examining the read group, participants showed overpredictions at all JOL increments for unrelated pairs and overpredictions at all JOL increments greater than 50% for backward pairs.
-In the item-specific group, overpredictions were found almost all JOL increments for the unrelated pairs, but only for JOL increments above 80% for backward pairs.
-Finally, the relational group showed overpredictions at all JOL increments over 50% for unrelated word pairs and above 60% for backward pairs.
-The JOL accuracy benefits following item-specific and relational encoding appear to be due to improvements in overall recall rates of word pairs rather than adjustments in JOL ratings in response to different pair types.

 In Experiment 2, we further examined the JOL accuracy benefits following item-specific and relational encoding by employing an explicit warning about the misleading nature of some of the word pairs.
 Specifically, participants were instructed that backward pairs were misleading because the cue word, when presented in isolation at test, was not predictive of the studied target.
 Participants completed an initial study/test block containing all pair types so that they would have an opportunity to experience encoding and retrieving the different pair types and were then provided with information regarding the illusion of competence.
 Additionally, participants were provided with a data figure depicting the illusion of competence typically found for backward and unrelated pairs and were told that they would study a second block of cue/target pairs and to try to avoid producing the illusion (cf. Koriat & Bjork, 2006).
 Despite this explicit warning however, the illusion of competence pattern was unchanged relative to the no warning group.
 Consistent with our findings in Experiment 1, the illusion of competence was absent or small for forward and symmetrical pairs, but robust for backward and unrelated pairs.
 Both item-specific and relational encoding groups were found to improve JOL accuracy for unrelated pairs, but unlike Experiment 1, these benefits did not extend to backward pairs as the illusion of competence was similar in magnitude to the read group.
 Calibration plots largely echoed these patterns where item-specific and relational tasks showed overpredictions at higher JOL increments on unrelated pairs relative to the read group.